Angus & Robertson: Angus & Robertson Booksellers

 Ownership of the retail bookseller has changed several times since 1978.
 Ipec Holdings sold it to Gordon & Gotch, who invested substantial funds in upgrading and expanding the stores, including a major new store in Sydney's Imperial Arcade.
 When Gordon & Gotch was taken over by Herald & Weekly Times the business was sold to music retailer Brashs, who also bought Terry Herbert's Queensland-based Bookworld.
 For several years the company went by the name Angus & Robertson Bookworld before eventually dropping Bookworld as part of the name.
 Ownership of the company then passed on to Whitcoulls which was itself later purchased by WH Smith in 2001.

 From 2009, Angus & Robertson was under the portfolio of REDgroup Retail, a retail operations company owned by Pacific Equity Partners, a private equity company, which loaded A&R with large debts.
-In February 2011, REDGroup (including the Borders, Angus & Robertson and Whitcoulls chains) were placed into administration.
-Retail stores were closed, and the A&R and Borders websites were sold to media conglomerate Pearson, which owns Penguin Books, and operations were moved from Sydney to Melbourne.
+In February 2011, REDGroup (including the Borders, Angus & Robertson and Whitcoulls chains) were placed into voluntary administration.
+After failing to find a buyer, stores were closed or sold to operators like Collins Booksellers (who were cited as more knowledgeable as franchisee-owners rather than the inattentive private equity) as part of an agreement with creditors, and the A&R and Borders websites were sold to media conglomerate Pearson, which owns Penguin Books, and operations were moved from Sydney to Melbourne.
 In 2012 the Borders website was rebranded "Bookworld", but the Angus & Robertson website (still widely known) was retained as a clone of Bookworld.

 In August 2015, Angus & Robertson joined with sister company Bookworld to form Angus & Robertson Bookworld under new owners Booktopia, and returned to its roots by moving its base of operation from Melbourne back to Sydney.